paritytech/substrate/docs/DOCUMENTATION_GUIDELINES.md

 The first question is, what should you document?
 Use the following filter:

 1. Within the set of crates above,
-2. Any `pub` item within them needs to be documented.
-If it is not `pub`, it won't show up in the rust-docs, and won't matter.
+2. All `pub` item within the aforementioned crates need to be documented.
+If it is not `pub`, it does not appear in the rust-docs, and is not public facing.
     * Within `pub` items, sometimes they are only `pub` in order to be used by another internal crate, and you can foresee that this will not be used by anyone else other than you.
 These need **not** be documented thoroughly, and are left to your discretion to identify.
     * Reminder: `trait` items are public by definition, if the trait is public.
-3. Of course, all of these crates should have a reasonable module documentation (`//!`).
+3. All public modules (`mod`) should have reasonable module-level documentation (`//!`).

 #### Rust Docs vs. Code Comments

-Note that anything starting with `///` is external rust-doc, and anything starting with `//` is just for you to see.
-Don't mix the two!
+Note that anything starting with `///` is an external rust-doc, and everything starting with `//` does not appear in the rust-docs.
+It's important to not confuse the two in your documentation.

 ```rust
 /// Computes the square root of the input, returning `Ok(_)` if successful.